Why drone-delivery teams care

 - At dispatch decision time, the autonomous-logistics platform calls GeoClear (or its own MCP-tool wrapper of GeoClear) to verify the destination + retrieve airspace context.

-- The response + operational receipt are retained as part of the dispatch record.
+- The response + operational evidence record are retained as part of the dispatch record.

-- The post-flight pipeline packages the operational receipt + retained evidence + verification material into a customer-held evidence bundle, indexed by flight ID.
+- The post-flight pipeline packages the operational evidence record + retained evidence + verification material into a customer-held evidence bundle, indexed by flight ID.

 - The bundle lives in the operations-record store alongside the flight log + telemetry.
 If a post-incident review, regulator, investigator, internal QC, or merchant chargeback, asks what location result authorized the flight, the bundle answers later, independently.

-Related: Autonomous Logistics solution overview · MCP protocol reference · Receipt Vault docs · Customer-held verification.
+Related: Autonomous Logistics solution overview · MCP protocol reference · Record Vault docs · Customer-held verification.